Appointments: (530) 527-9242

 As Office Manager I make sure our patients are treated like family and have a good experience in our office.

-As the Doctor's Assistant you will see me during the pretesting and when I take the Optos Retinal Photos.
+As the Doctor's Assistant you will see me during the pretesting and when I take the Optos Retinal Photos and Scans.

 We are ready to serve your Optical needs.